sanaaa15/G2/README.md

 ## Note
-For demonstration purposes, we have restricted ourselves to extracting only 30 products in some parts of the code.
-With just a few changes in code, we have the scaled up version as well
+For demonstration purposes, we have restricted ourselves to extracting only a small number of products in some parts of the code.
+With just a few changes in code, we have the scaled-up version as well.